 “Ora ora!”
 Lucille ignored her robotic partner.
 “Just a little more!”

 The Enemy Hurricane squealed and shrieked at the penetrating pain.
 When it grasped with tentacles, the Galaxy Zephyr’s legs kicked them away, freed because the wings took the role of propulsion.

-Behind them the Enemy Hurricane’s bubble deflated.
-The fistula they’d burst through flooded with teeth and shouted like an awful maw, whose voice was audible through space-vacuum because of the steam from the Galaxy Zephyr’s wings.
+Behind them, the Enemy Hurricane’s bubble deflated.
+The fistula they’d burst through flooded with teeth and shouted like an awful maw whose voice was audible through space-vacuum because of steam from the Galaxy Zephyr’s wings.
 “Look at the anguish you’re causing me!
 Can’t you see that I’m human, as much or moreso than you are?”

 Thunderbolts cracked from the Enemy Hurricane.
-The Galaxy Zephyr was too close to dodge.
+The Galaxy Zephyr was too close to dodge them.
 Lightning struck the Wheel, which warped.